Contact Us

 Current limiting transistor

 Current Limiting ICs: The designers made what is called a current-limiting integrated circuit (IC), which limits the flow of electricity through a circuit.
+These ICs use different techniques like sensing the current passing through the load and adjusting the load's voltage to restrict the current.

 There are different types of current limiting circuits that have their own pros and cons.
 For instance, current limiting resistors are cost-effective and straightforward but might not be efficient and may generate extra heat.
 On the contrary, current limiting ICs are more precise and efficient, albeit more complicated and expensive.